How builders can ensure worker well-being on site

 A strong construction safety program starts with the basics being done properly every single day.

 That means clear hazard communication, proper PPE use, safe plant and equipment handling, and making sure every worker understands the risks of the job before stepping onto site.
-Under the model WHS Act, a PCBU has a primary duty of care to ensure workers are not exposed to risks to their health and safety — and that duty doesn't pause between audits.
+Under the model WHS Act, a PCBU has a primary duty of care to ensure workers are not exposed to risks to their health and safety.
+That duty doesn't pause between audits.

 A safety program only works when it's consistently applied, not just during regulator visits or at project kickoff.
 But even when physical safety systems are in place, it doesn't automatically mean workers are supported in a broader sense.